sabineschaller/ilp-torrent/README.md

 ## Todo's

+- [ ] only include metatag with payment pointer into apps, not empty content
+- [ ] deal with asset code and asset scale conversion
 - [ ] incremental license fee payments, not everything up front
 - [ ] additional payments to peers to incentivize seeding